DeborahAkp/Portfolio/SQL/Project 4/README.md

   | 45 years    | 12.84 years               |

 __5. What percentage of employees have stayed longer than the average length of service?__ <br>
-  __54.09%__ of employees have a length of service above the average (12.84 years) length of service and __45.91%__ of employees have a length of service below the average.
+  Approximately __54.09%__ of employees demonstrate a length of service surpassing the average duration of 12.84 years, while the remaining __45.91%__ exhibit a length of service below this average.
   ```sql
   SELECT
       (CASE